wang-ye/wang-ye.github.io/_posts/2018-01-01-year-summary.md

 * Lose ~12 pounds in 2 months with more healthy diet and swimming
 * More time with wife and family.
 I want to create more MOMENTS and HIGHLIGHTS.
 Will plan four formal dinners.
 More details come later.

+### New Habits to develop

+* I want to learn one new thing every day - something I never tried before or heard of.
+I can be food, drinks, knowledge, person, places ....
+* Daily reflection: 3 minute summary of planning and activities every day
+* Habits to be a better developer?
+* Set up weekly and monthly milestones to review the goals and activities.